More governors publicly vaccinated, but Florida’s kept mum

 TALLAHASSEE, Fla.
 (AP) — Florida Gov. Ron DeSantis has received a single-dose coronavirus vaccine, his office confirmed Wednesday.
 He did so out of the public eye even as governors elsewhere across the political spectrum have been vaccinated publicly to reassure Americans that the shots are safe.

-A spokesperson for the Republican governor declined to provide details, including when exactly the Republican governor received the dose.
-But it was later disclosed that the governor last week received the Johnson & Johnson vaccine requiring only a single dose.
+A spokesperson for the Republican governor initially declined to provide details, including when exactly the Republican governor received the dose.
+But it was later disclosed that the governor received the single-dose Johnson & Johnson vaccine last week.

 The spokesperson, Meredith Beatrice, acknowledged the governor’s vaccination during an interview.
 The disclosure came after a DeSantis news conference at the Capitol assailing the TV news program “60 Minutes” for a story airing Sunday that suggested a “pay-to-play” vaccine distribution deal with a supermarket chain that donated to the governor’s political committee.